-Professional Professional judgment involves the application of relevant judgment training, professional knowledge, skill and experience commensurate with the facts and circumstances, taking into account the nature and scope of the particular professional activities, and the interests and relationships involved.
-This term is described in paragraph 120.5 A4.
+Professional judgment involves the application of relevant training, professional knowledge, skill and experience commensurate with the facts and circumstances, taking into account the nature and scope of the particular professional activities, and the interests and relationships involved.

+Professional services

-Professional services Professional activities performed for clients.
+Professional activities performed for clients.